adityakkpk/Namaste-Javascript/Readme.md

 ### Day 21 - Promise in JS

 * **Promises**
+    - Promise is an object representing the eventual completion or failure of an asynchronous operation.
     - Promises are used to handle async operation in Javascript.
     - Promise is nothing but an object with some data value in it.
     - When a async function will return a Promise, an empty object will created with empty values.
 After whatever time it takes the promise object will filled with the data automatically.